Skip to Content

 Tenth Annual Private Equity Conference

 The Federal Reserve Bank of Chicago hosted its Tenth Annual Private Equity Conference.
-The theme of this year's conference was The New World Order of Private Equity.
+The theme of the conference was The New World Order of Private Equity.

 Global private equity (PE) assets under management now stand at over $2 trillion, with committed but undeployed capital exceeding $1 trillion.
 However, standard industry activity indicators, such as fundraising, deal flow and liquidity events through public markets or merger and acquisition (M&A) activity, have remained restrained.
 The economic downturn has impaired the availability of credit and the financial condition of industry participants.
 Reduced limited-partner investment capacity, diminished prospects at portfolio companies and fewer potential lenders have inhibited general partners.
 Secondary market funds were the only subsector that prospered in 2009, with record capital committed.
 However, consummated transactions remained limited, as large bid-ask spreads dampened optimism for deals.
 Private equity firms are now spending more time than in past years with their portfolio companies, bankers, limited partners and advisors, focusing on how to "survive rather than thrive."